facebookexperimental/Recoil/docs/docs/api-reference/core/atom.md

 Most often, you'll use the following hooks to read the value of atoms:

 - [`useRecoilState()`](/docs/api-reference/core/useRecoilState): use this hook when you intend on both reading and writing to the atom.
+This hook subscribes the component the atom.
 - [`useRecoilValue()`](/docs/api-reference/core/useRecoilValue): use this hook when you intend on only reading the atom.
+This hook subscribes the component to the atom.
 - [`useSetRecoilState()`](/docs/api-reference/core/useRecoilState): use this hook when you intend on only writing to the atom.

-Note all of the hooks above result in the component **subscribing** to the atom, so the component will re-render on any subsequent updates to the atom.
 For rare cases where you need to read an atom's value without subscribing the component, see [`useRecoilCallback()`](/docs/api-reference/core/useRecoilCallback).

 ### Example